deceze/Kunststube-Router/readme.md

 Any named parameters from the pattern are passed to the dispatcher (`action` and `id`).
 The default dispatcher information defined by the route (`controller => foos`) is merged together with the named parameters.
 Together they form the canonical dispatcher information for the route (`action`, `id` and `controller => foos`).
 The canonical dispatcher information should be thought of as the primary "id" of some controller/action in your app.
 This allows flexible reverse routing.
 For example, we'll assume a dispatcher like this:

     function (Route $route) {
-        require "{$route->controller}_controller.php";

         $className = ucfirst($route->controller) .
 'Controller';

+        require_once "controllers/$className.php";

         $controller = new $className;
         $controller->{$route->action}($route->id);
     }

 `$route` is the matched route object passed from the router.
-The above dispatcher loads the file `foos_controller.php`, instantiates a new `FoosController` class, then calls the method `->view(42)` on it.
-This shows a pretty simple way to load and execute any method of the `FoosController` with arguments when any URL `/foo/...` is being requested.
+The above dispatcher loads the file `FoosController.php`, instantiates a new `FoosController` class, then calls the method `->view(42)` on it.
+This shows a pretty simple way to load and execute any method of the `FoosController` with a numeric argument when any URL `/foo/(action)/(id)` is being requested.

+Note: nothing is stopping you from defining routes without any parameters in either the pattern or the dispatcher array, resulting in empty dispatcher information.
+This can be useful for hardcoding certain callbacks to certain routes, though should be avoided for more complex routing/dispatching scenarios.

 Reverse Routing